MOSH-Insa-Toulouse/2020-2021-POTIERS_SERONIE-VIVIEN/README.md

 - [x] A LoRa RN-2483 microchip for the data transmission
 - [x] The Arduino Uno Shield that uses the same pin disposition as Uno board REV 3

+# Datasheets of main components

+- [x] Datasheet of the LoRa microchip
+- [ ] Datasheet of the home-made gas sensor
+- [x] Datasheet of the Arduino UNO board

 # To-Do List

  - [x] Create KiCad project